wmde/wikibase-release-pipeline/deploy/docs/updating.md

-# Updating and versioning
+# Upgrading

-WBS uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
-WBS Deploy and each WBS image have individual version numbers.
+Wikibase Suite (WBS) uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
+WBS and each WBS image have individual version numbers.

-WBS Deploy references the latest minor and patch releases of compatible WBS image major versions using Docker image major-version tags.
-For example, WBS Deploy 2.0.1 might reference `wikibase/wikibase:3`, a tag that points to the latest Wikibase 3.x.x image.
+WBS references the latest minor and patch releases of compatible WBS image major versions using Docker image major-version tags.
+For example, WBS 2.0.1 might reference `wikibase/wikibase:3`, a tag that points to the latest Wikibase 3.x.x image.

+For the tag formats used by WBS images, see [Wikibase Suite image versioning](../../docs/versioning.md).

 ## Minor and patch updates for WBS images

-Because WBS Deploy references the latest minor and patch releases of compatible WBS images, non-breaking changes, including security updates, can be pulled at any time.
+Because WBS references the latest minor and patch releases of compatible WBS images, non-breaking changes, including security updates, can be pulled at any time.

 For a production instance, take a backup first if you need a rollback point.
 Then run: